 The burden on the residential sector, which performed quite well in the previous quarter, will increase due to rising interest rates and inflationary tendencies in the main raw materials used in building, such as cement, steel, labour costs, etc.

-On June 8th, the repo rate was increased by 50 basis points to 4.90 percent by the six-member Monetary Policy Committee (MPC), which is led by RBI Governor Shaktikanta Das.
 The RBI will resort to raising the repo rate once again in a few months if inflation persists in rising despite the recent modifications to it.